Winston-Salem Southbound Railway

-In 1957, the railroad retired its last steam locomotive in favor for diesel locomotion.
+In 1957, the railroad retired its last steam locomotive in favor of diesel power.
+The EMD GP9 was the diesel locomotive of choice.

 In June 1960 the WSS acquired full control of the connecting High Point, Thomasville and Denton Railroad, which is similarly operated with equipment from both owners.

 Between 1913 and 1985 the railroad was headquartered in the Winston-Salem Southbound Railway Freight Warehouse and Office.
 It was listed on the National Register of Historic Places in 1991.

 Commodities carried by the railroad are grain, sand, gravel, stone, forest products, paper products, coal, coke, cement, clay fertilizer, aluminum, chemicals, iron, and steel.
 Principal shippers are Corn Products Company of Winston-Salem, a manufacturer of corn syrup and related products, and Owens Brockway Glass Company of Eller, a manufacturer of glass products.

 On April 16, 2010, notice was published of the intent to merge the High Point, Thomasville, and Denton Railroad into the Winston-Salem Southbound Railway, effective May 1, 2010.